claire-west/svstudio-manual/docs/quickstart/setting-up-the-score.md

 Tempo markers can only be created at quarter-measure intervals, and time signature changes can only occur at the start of a measure.

+!!! info "There is currently no support for gradual tempo changes."

 ![Add Time Change](../img/quickstart/time-axis-add-marker.png)

 ---